aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/config_for_next_epoch.md

 ## Function `disable_upserts`

 Disable on-chain config updates.
-Only needed when a reconfiguration with DKG starts.
+Called by the system when a reconfiguration with DKG starts.

 <pre><code><b>public</b> <b>fun</b> <a href="config_for_next_epoch.md#0x1_config_for_next_epoch_disable_upserts">disable_upserts</a>(account: &<a href="signer.md#0x1_signer">signer</a>)